biosimulations/biosimulations/docs/users/faqs.md

 **Is there a limit to the size of simulation projects that can be published through BioSimulations?**

-Simulation projects (COMBINE/OMEX archives) are limited to 5 TB each.
-However, archives submitted by web form uploads are limited 1 GB.
-Archives greater than 1 GB must be submitted via URLs.
+Simulation projects (COMBINE/OMEX archives) are limited to 1 GB each.
 In addition, simulation results are currently limited to 5 TB per project.
+Please contact [runBioSimulations Team](mailto:info@biosimulations.org) to arrange larger projects.

 **How much resources are available to each simulation?**

 runBioSimulations currently allows users to request up the following amounts of resources for each simulation project:

-- Projects: 5 TB (Note, uploaded COMBINE/OMEX archives are limited to 1 GB.
-Larger COMBINE/OMEX archives must be loaded via URLs)
+- Projects: 1 GB
 - Cores: 24
 - RAM: 192 GB
 - Time: 20 days
 - Results: 5 TB (The produced HDF5 file and zip archive with HDF5 and plots each must be less than 5 TB)

 These limits are easily configurable.
-Please contact [runBioSimulations Team](mailto:info@biosimulations.org) if these limits would constrain your work.
+Please contact [runBioSimulations Team](mailto:info@biosimulations.org) to arrange additional resources.

-Furthermore, simulation runs are currently limited to 24 cores, 192 GB RAM, and 20 days of wall time.

 **How much resources are available to runBioSimulations?**